monarch butterfly life cycle

 The Monarch Butterfly life cycle is greatly dependent on the Great Migration.
 The migration begins in late summer or early fall when the Monarch Butterflies begin to sense the changing seasons.
 As the days get shorter and the temperatures drop, these butterflies start their journey southward.
 The journey is divided into several legs, with the first leg taking them to the southern United States.
 The second leg takes them through Mexico, where they face several obstacles such as strong winds, predators, and natural disasters.

-READ MORE: List of Butterflies in Wyoming
+READ MORE: List of Butterflies in Idaho

 Despite the challenges, Monarch Butterflies manage to reach their wintering grounds in the oyamel fir forests of central Mexico by November.
 Here, they cluster together in huge numbers, covering entire trees with their colorful wings.
 These clusters serve as protection from the cold weather and help to conserve their energy.